- Director of the UK’s leading economic research institute, winning economic and financial think tank of the year

 - Offers expert analysis on the economics of public policy including tax, welfare, inequality, pensions, education, climate change and public finances

-He is a frequent contributor to written and broadcast media and has made a number of radio programs.
-He has published extensively on the economics of public policy including tax, welfare, inequality, pensions, education, climate change and public finances.
-He is author of major books on pensions, tax and inequality.
+He is a frequent contributor to written and broadcast media and his radio recordings include the acclaimed ‘Austerity Audit’ for Radio 4.
+He has published extensively on the economics of public policy including tax, welfare, housing, pensions, education, climate change and public finances.